Texas Students Will Soon Learn Slavery Played A Central Role In The Civil War

 "Students need opportunities to have reflective discussion," Paska says; they need to be "exposed to sources of information that may include conflicting perspectives on controversial issues."

-The state board of education has said these changes will not impact the textbooks used in Texas classrooms.
+The state Board of Education has said these changes will not affect the textbooks used in Texas classrooms.
 The standards go into effect at the middle and high school level in August 2019, and at the elementary level in August 2020.